This is a writing sample from Scripted writer David Schulz

 If you have a business or work for a business that you feel deserves some recognition for its effort, please send me the detailed information care of Access.
 I know you're out there!

 David is an experienced content creator located in the remote northeastern corner of California.
-His diverse experiences in everything from fieldwork to software design contribute to a unique perspective that he applies toward helping visionaries reach their goals.
+His diverse experiences in everything from agricultural fieldwork to software design contribute to a unique perspective that he applies toward helping visionaries reach their goals.
 He has written code for Internet startup companies and coached winning robotics teams.
 For five years, he edited and produced a quarterly school district newsletter.
 His efforts combine technology and art to elevate and improve the social condition.